awsdocs/amazon-s3-userguide/doc_source/S3OutpostsPresignedURL.md

 }
 ```

-For an example bucket policy that uses the `aws:SourceIP` AWS global condition key to restrict access to an S3 on Outposts bucket to a specific network range, see [Setting up AWS Identity and Access Management with S3 on Outposts](S3OutpostsIAM.md)\.
+For an example bucket policy that uses the `aws:SourceIP` AWS global condition key to restrict access to an S3 on Outposts bucket to a specific network range, see [Setting up IAM with S3 on Outposts](S3OutpostsIAM.md)\.

 ## Who can create a presigned URL<a name="S3Outpostswho-presigned-url"></a>